 Cassava, Manihot esculenta is an important food crop grown and eaten in many areas of the tropics.
-In tropical Africa, it is used in the preparations of many food.
+In tropical Africa, it is used in the preparations of many foods.
 The young leaves of cassava are nutritious vegetables.
 It also has the potential to supply cheap raw materials for industrial uses and livestock production.

 In Ghana, it is grown in all the agro-ecological zones but yields better in deep-loamy with good fertility and drainage.
 Even under harsh environmental conditions (low rainfall and low fertility) cassava will provide some food when other crops fail.